geektoto/card-miniprogram/CONTRIBUTING.md

 * A reproducible test case or series of steps
 * The version of our code being used
 * Any modifications you've made relevant to the bug
-* Anything unusual about you
+* Anything unusual about your environment or deployment

+## Contributing via Pull Requests
+Contributions via pull requests a